 There is a group of ‘core’ metrics included by default, and additional ones can be selected by the service owner.

 With Grab-Kit’s out-of-the-box support for microservice features such as authentication and authorisation, throttling, client-side load balancing, logging, metering, and so on, we’ve seen a huge increase in our productivity.
 Our friends in the GrabFood team now save up to 70% development time on creating a new service.
 We have also recorded improvements in stability and availability of our services.

 More and more teams have adopted Grab-Kit since the Grab Developer Experience team released it in November 2017.
 We see a marginal growth in adoption every month as illustrated in the following chart:

-At Grab, we are on a never-ending journey to deliver robust services that meet our customers’ requirements.
-We continue to standardize and streamline our engineering best practices around distributed service design through Grab-Kit.
+At Grab, we are on a never-ending journey to deliver robust services that meet our consumers’ requirements.
+We continue to standardise and streamline our engineering best practices around distributed service design through Grab-Kit.
 The future is in Grab-Kit!

 Should you have any questions or require more details about Grab-Kit, please don’t hesitate to leave a comment.